Saturday, October 16, 2021

 Richards spotted Jagger carrying Berry and Waters records at a train station on October 17, 1961 and the two began collaborating soon after.
 Soon, Bob Beckwith and Alan Etherington joined Jagger, Richards and Taylor to form the Blues Boys.

 In 1962, the group heard about the Ealing Jazz Club in a local newspaper which mentioned the group Alexis Korner's Blues Incorporated.
 Korner's group was the forebearers of thousands of British groups and are an important element of the British Rock Family Tree.
-The Blues Boys sent a tape to Korner, who invited the group to the Club to meet the members in his band, which included slide guitarist Brian Jones, keyboardist Ian Stewart and drummer Charlie Watters.
+The Blues Boys sent a tape to Korner, who invited the group to the Club to meet the members in his band, which included slide guitarist Brian Jones, keyboardist Ian Stewart and drummer Charlie Watts.
 They began jamming together and the Blues Boys joined Blues Incorporated.

 Jones and Stewart soon left and formed their own group, with Jagger, Richards and Taylor soon joining them.
 When drummer Tony Chapman came along in June of 1962, they had a complete lineup and took the name Rollin' Stones, after a track on a Muddy Waters LP that Jones owned.
 The group debuted on July 12 at the legendary Marquee Club in London playing material they had worked on as the Blues Boys.